-Figure 11 shows the measured 95% ile response time at a single server versus the number of jobs at a single server, n{srv} , for different request sizes.
-Note that $n{srv} = n{sys}$ in the case of a singleserver system.
-Surprisingly, the 95% ile response time values do not shoot up for the 2x and 4x request sizes for a given n{srv} value.
-In fact, setting $n{srv} = 10$, as in Section 3.5, provides acceptable T{95} values for all request sizes (note that T{95} values for the 2x and 4x request sizes are higher than 500ms, which is to be expected as the work associated with each request is naturally higher).
+Figure 12 shows the measured 95%ile response time at a single server versus the number of requests at a single server, n{srv} , for different request sizes.
+Note that n{srv} $n{\rm sys}$ in the case of a single-server system.
+Surprisingly, the 95% ile response time values do not shoot up for the 2x and 4x request sizes for a given n{Srv} value.
+In fact, setting $n{srv} = 10$, as in Section 3.5, provides acceptable T{95} values for all request sizes (note that T95 values for the 2x and 4x request sizes are higher than 500ms, which is to be expected as the work associated with each request is naturally higher).
 This is because an increase in the request size (or a decrease in the server speed) increases the rate at which "work" comes into each server.
 This increase in work is reflected in the consequent increase in n{srv} .
-By limiting n{srv} using p, the packing factor (the maximum number of requests that a server can serve concurrently and meet its SLA), we can limit the rate at which work comes in to each server, thereby adjusting the required capacity to ensure that we meet the T{95} SLA.
+By limiting n{srv} using p, the packing factor (the maximum number of requests that a server can serve concurrently and meet its SLA), we can limit the rate at which work comes in to each server, thereby adjusting the required capacity to ensure that we meet the T95 SLA.
 Based on these observations, we set p = 10 for the 2x and 4x request sizes.
 Thus, p is agnostic to request sizes for our system, and only needs to be computed once.
-The insensitivity of p to request sizes is to be expected since p represents the degree of parallelism for a server, and thus depends on the specifications of a server (number of cores, hyper-threading, etc), and not on the request size.
+The insensitivity of p to request sizes is to be expected since p represents the degree of parallelism for a server, and thus depends on the specifications of a server (number of cores, hyperthreading, etc), and not on the request size.

-Based on our observations from Figure 11, we propose a plausible solution for dynamic capacity management based on looking at the total number of requests in the system, n{sys} , as opposed to looking at the request rate.
-The idea is to provision capacity to ensure that $n{srv} = 10$ at each server.
-In particular, the proposed policy is exactly the same as AutoScale--, except that it estimates the required number of servers as $k{reqd} = \lceil n{sys}/10 \rceil$, where n{sys} is the total number of requests in the system at that time.
+Based on our observations from Figure 12, we propose a plausible solution for dynamic capacity management based on looking at the total number of requests in the system, n{sys} , as opposed to looking at the request rate.
+The idea is to provision capacity to ensure that the number of requests at a server is $n{srv} = 10$.
+In particular, the proposed policy is exactly the same as $AutoScale^{--}$, except that it estimates the required capacity as $k{reqd} = \lceil n{sys}/10 \rceil$, where n{sys} is the total number of requests in the system at that time.
 In our implementation, we sample n{sys} every 20 seconds, and thus, the proposed policy re-scales capacity, if needed, every 20 seconds.
-Note that the proposed policy uses
+Note that the proposed policy uses the same method to scale down capacity as $AutoScale^{--}$, viz., using a time-out of 120s along with the index-packing routing.